faanross/faanross.github.io/content/posts/post-1.md

 Right now I'll defer comment, since we're going to jump into network connections DEEPLY in PART X with `Wireshark`, `Zeek`, and `RITA`.
 I just wanted you to be aware that you can also use a memory dump to look at network connections if for some reason you don't have a packet capture available.

 **malfind**
 `malfind` is the quintessential plugin for, well, finding malware.
-The plugin will look for suspected inject code, which it determines based on header info - much indeed like we did during our live analysis in steps 6 and 7.
+The plugin will look for suspected inject code, which it determines based on header info - much indeed like we did during our live analysis when we look at the memory space content.

 We can run it with:
 ```